xpack/web-jekyll/pages/xbb/prerequisites.md

 and more conservative distributions, to avoid problems when attempting to run the executables on older versions.

-The XBB v3.4 uses Ubuntu 18 for bot hIntel and Arm GNU/Linux.
+The XBB v3.4 uses Ubuntu 18 for both Intel and Arm GNU/Linux.

 {% include note.html content="Building Arm binaries requires
 an Arm machine.
 A Raspberry Pi 4 8GB equiped with a SanDisk Extreme